 Of course, ViT is not entirely free of inductive bias.
 It gets rid of the spatial hierarchy in the ConvNet and models multiple scales in a plain architecture.
-However, for other inductive biases, the removal is merely half-way through: translation equivariance still exists in its patch projection layer and all the intermediate blocks; and \emph{locality} -- the notion that neighboring pixels are more related than pixels that are far apart -- still exists in its `patchification' step (that represents an image with 16$\times$16 patches on a 2D grid) and position embeddings (when they are manually designed).
-Therefore, a natural question arises: can we \emph{completely eliminate} either or both of the remaining two inductive biases?
-Our work aims to answer this question.
+However, for other inductive biases, the removal is merely half-way through: location equivariance still exists in its patch projection layer and all the intermediate blocks;\footnote{By `location equivariance', we refer to the adoption of \emph{weight-sharing} mechanism which ensures that the same weights are applied regardless of spatial locations.} and \emph{locality} -- the notion that neighboring pixels are more related than pixels that are farther apart -- still exists in its `patchification' step (that represents an image with 16$\times$16 2D patches) and position embeddings (when they are manually designed).
+Therefore, a natural question arises: can we \emph{completely eliminate} either or both of these two major inductive biases?
+In this work, we aim to answer this important question.

 Surprisingly, we find locality can indeed be removed.
 We arrive at this conclusion by directly treating each individual pixel as a token for the Transformer and using position embeddings learned from scratch.
 In this way, we introduce zero priors about the 2D grid structure of images.
-Interestingly, instead of training divergence or steep performance degeneration, we obtain \emph{better} results in quality from the resulting architecture.
-For easier reference, we name this \ours, short for Pixel Transformer.
-Note that our goal is not to promote \ours as an approach to replace ViT, but the fact that \ours works so well suggests there is \emph{more} signals Transformers can capture by viewing images as sets of individual pixels, rather than 16$\times$16 patches.
-This finding challenges the conventional belief that `locality is a fundamental inductive bias for vision tasks' (see \cref{tab:teaser}).
+Interestingly, instead of training divergence or steep performance degeneration, we can obtain \emph{better} results in quality from this setup.
+The fact that this na\"{i}ve, locality-free Transformer works so well suggests there are \emph{more} signals Transformers can capture by viewing images as sets of individual pixels, rather than 16$\times$16 patches.
+This finding challenges the conventional community belief that `locality is a fundamental inductive bias for vision tasks' (see \cref{tab:teaser}).